pbierkortte/AI-Prompt-Toolkit/tools/linkedin_proof_reader.md

 ---

-[OPTIONAL: Paste your resume here or attach it]
+[Optional: Paste your resume here or attach it]

 ```